EarthScope/ispaq/README.md

 # ISPAQ - IRIS System for Portable Assessment of Quality

-ISPAQ is a Python client that allows seismic data scientists and instrumentation operators to run data quality metrics on their own workstation, using much of same code base as is used in IRIS's MUSTANG data quality web service.
+ISPAQ is a Python client that allows seismic data scientists and instrumentation operators to run data quality metrics on their own workstation, using much of same code as used in IRIS's [MUSTANG](http://service.iris.edu/mustang/) data quality web service.

 Users have the ability to create personalized _preference files_ that list combinations of station specifiers and statistical metrics of interest, such that they can be run